 On Airbus aircraft, the engine ignition system is controlled via a singular switch that controls the engine start process.
-This system involves feeding air to the air-starter, which starts the rotation of the engines.
+This system involves feeding air to the air starter, which starts the rotation of the engines.
+In this article we’ll discuss about Airbus engine mode selector crank, wet motor over and dry motoring.

 Under most operating conditions, the air source fed to the air-starter will be Auxiliary Power Unit (APU) bleed air.
 If the APU is inoperative (INOP), a ground air-starter unit may be required.